mollmikey/online-chat-system/README.md

   The form can use the `useUpdateUser` function in `./client/hooks/use-updateuser.ts`

-  use the [WritePostForm](./client/components/WritePostForm.tsx) as a reference
+  Use the [WritePostForm](./client/components/WritePostForm.tsx) as a reference

 - [ ] Write tests for your new form